-Are you about to take the MCAT and wondering what the passing score for MCAT is?
+Are you about to take the Medical College Admission Test and wondering what the passing score is?
 Or what is a good MCAT score to get into the medical school of your dreams?
 Keep reading to find out how the MCAT is scored overall and per section.

 How many questions do you have to get right on the MCAT?

 Here's where MCAT scoring can start to get a little strange though for test takers.
 Each section of the standardized test is scored from 118 to 132.
 That may seem a bit arbitrary, but it allows the AAMC to set the average MCAT score right in the middle, at 125.

 The MCAT score range is between 472-528 when the four scores are added up, with the average MCAT score being 500.
 A low MCAT score is in the 470 range.